xabufr/memocadre/README.md

 - Configuration
    - Transitions
    - Durations - OK
-   - Search query
+   - Search query - OK
-   - Search by person name
+   - Search by person name - OK

 - Change from reqwest to a more lightweight http client
 - Error handling